pbergman/event-loop/README.md

 ####add(WatcherInterface $watcher)

-This method can be used to register you custom watcher.
-A custom watcher should implement WatcherInterface or extend AbstractWatcher.
+This method can be used to register you custom watcher (a custom watcher should implement WatcherInterface or extend AbstractWatcher) or a stopped watcher that can be activated later in the loop.

 ####peekBottom()